abcnorio/mixedmethod-rcode/README.md

 | `model.txt` | Lady Bristol BUGS model to reproduce the exact Fisher test based on the original data from the 'Lady tea experiment' (with fixed margin totals for rows and cols)

 The following table contains condensed information about each script.
+The files are clustered in accordance ot the topic and do not necessarily represent the order of appearance in the book.

 <details>